- Page 1 Huawei Mate 20 Pro

 - 4200 mAh battery with Qi charging

-Huawei Mate 20 Pro price and release date
+Huawei Mate 20 Pro – Design

 Related: Best Android phones

 Huawei is a fan of experimenting with colours and so the Mate 20 Pro is available in a wide range of hues.
 My review unit has a dark green back that not only looks great, but has some added texture as a result of raised lines running from one side to the other.
 These are almost impossible to see in pictures, but scratch your fingers across the surface and it sounds like a vinyl record.